youtube/cobalt/cobalt/doc/clients_performance_guide.md

 desired background color or image on the `<body>` element which will cover the display anyway.
-Otherwise, the `<body>` element will render its background, and then the `<div>` element will render over top of it (Cobalt is not smart enough to know if an element completely coveres another element), resulting in more pixels being touched than is necessary.
+Otherwise, the `<body>` element will render its background, and then the `<div>` element will render over top of it (Cobalt is not smart enough to know if an element completely covers another element), resulting in more pixels being touched than is necessary.

 This type of optimization is related to the concept of "overdraw" from computer